 How about a steaming hot bowl of Slow Cooker Chicken Lentil Soup on a chilly day?
-This soup is easy, healthy, and has less than 350 calories per serving!
+This soup is easy, healthy, and has 300 calories per serving!

 Sorry, I’m obsessed.

 This recipe in particular is one of my new favorites.